Zywave/booster/src/_areas/blog/posts/2023-04-release-notes-april-2023.md

 We used to have loader scripts to load the ZUI and ZAPI bundles, but they are now deprecated in favor of loading the ES module version.
 If you're still using `zui-loader.js` for ZUI and/or `loader.js` for ZAPI in your applications, you must immediately switch to `bundle.js`.

-For official installation instructions for the ZUI bundle aka Booster design system, [read this](/design-system/developers/installation/).
+For official installation instructions for the ZUI bundle, [read this](/design-system/developers/installation/).

-For official installation instructions for the ZAPI bundle aka Booster application framework, [read this](/application-framework/developers/installation/).
+For official installation instructions for the ZAPI bundle, [read this](/application-framework/developers/installation/).

 <docs-spacer></docs-spacer>